ejazr83/Book-Summaries/Accelerate-ITrevolutionPress.md

 ### Product and Process Capabilities
 1. **Gather and implement customer feedback**

-2. Make **flow of work visible** through value stream - not just within team but all the way from business through to customers.
+2. Make **flow of work visible** through value stream - not just within team but all the way from the business through to customers.
 Include status of products and features

 3. **Work in small batches** - work should be sliced up so that they can be completed in a week or less.